-Under Alternative 4, as under Alternatives 2 and 3, 100,000 new housing units would be added in Seattle by 2044; approximately 88,000 of these would be in areas with high-density designations (regional centers, urban centers, industrial areas, corridor areas).
-Compared to Alternative 1, The area of currently lower-density parcels that may be converted to higher-density uses in corridor areas would be approximately 20,500 more acres would be in place types dedicated to relatively high-density residential uses, representing a greater increase - more than under Alternative 2 (3,000 acres) and less a smaller increase than under Alternative 3 (32,500 acres) (Exhibit 3.3-4).
-This place-type-based analysis indicates that the potential for development-related impacts to vegetation (including loss of tree canopy cover) citywide under Alternative 4 would be intermediate between those of Alternatives 2 and 3.
+Under Alternative 4, as under Alternative 2, 100,000 new housing units would be added in Seattle by 2044; approximately 88,000 of these would be in areas with high-density designations (regional centers, urban centers, industrial areas, corridor areas).
+The area of currently lower-density parcels that may be converted to higher-density uses in corridor areas would be approximately 20,500 acres-more than under Alternative 2 (3,000 acres) and less than under Alternative 3 (32,500 acres) (Exhibit 3.3-4).

-The distribution of the areas likely to that may experience development-related canopy cover loss would be less focused than under Alternative 2 and less widespread than under Alternative 3.
+The distribution of the areas likely to experience development-related canopy cover loss would be less focused than under Alternative 2 and less widespread than under Alternative 3.
 As a result, in areas with relatively high proportions of existing canopy cover, the impacts of Alternative 4 would also likely lie between those of Alternatives 2 and 3.
 Among the action alternatives, Alternative 4 would thus result in a moderate potential for loss of tree canopy cover.